hantsy/jakartaee11-sandbox/docs/jpa.md

     .forEach(name -> LOG.debug("intersect book name and person name: {}", name));
 ```

-This query returns person full names that are not book author names.
+This query returns the person's full names that are not the book author's names.

 ```java
 // except book name and person name